Nodes

 iconIconIcon names (e.g. aws-ec2).
 See Icons page for full list.

-colorStroke and fill colorColor name (e.g. blue) or hex code (e.g. #000000)
+colorStroke and fill colorColor name (e.g. blue) or hex code (e.g. "#000000"- note: must be wrapped in quotes)

 labelText labelAny string.
 Enclose in double quotes (e.g. "Main Server") if containing a space.
 Allows multiple nodes and groups to have the same label.Name of node or group